-11. The Working Group noted the importance of the responsibility of States to ensure that Outer Space is used for peaceful purposes.
-It recalled the obligations contained in the United Nations Treaties on Outer Space to exchange information on the nature, conduct, locations and results of space activities, in particular by establishing national registries and submitting registration data to the United Nations.
-The Working Group also referred to the common understanding that States should consider acceding accede to and implementing the United Nations Treaties on Outer Space.
+11. The Working Group noted the importance of the responsibility of States to ensure the use of outer space for peaceful purposes.
+It recalled the obligations contained in the United Nations treaties on outer space to exchange information on the nature, conduct, locations and results of space activities, in particular by establishing national registries and submitting registration data to the Secretary-General.
+The Working Group also referred to the common understanding that States should consider acceding to and implementing the United Nations treaties on outer space.

-12. The Working Group also noted that national regulatory frameworks represented different legal systems with either unified acts or a combination of national legal instruments, ranging from administrative regulations to decrees and laws; that States had adapted their national legal frameworks according to their specific needs and practical considerations; and that national legal requirements depended to a high degree on the range of space activities conducted and the level of involvement of the private sector.

-13. The Working Group further noted that national regulatory frameworks generally covered the following main areas: national jurisdiction for regulating space activities of governmental and non-governmental entities; procedures for authorizing and licensing national space activities; liability and indemnification procedures; registration of objects launched into outer space and establishment of national registries; and regulatory frameworks for national space agencies or other national entities mandated to carry out and supervise space activities.

-14. The Working Group considered nine questions which are presented below together with their corresponding findings.
+- 12. The Working Group also noted that national regulatory frameworks represented different legal systems with either unified acts or a combination of national legal instruments, ranging from administrative regulations to decrees and laws; that States had adapted their national legal frameworks according to their specific needs and practical considerations; and that national legal requirements depended to a high degree on the range of space activities conducted and the level of involvement of the private sector. - 13.
+The Working Group further noted that national regulatory frameworks generally covered the following main areas: national jurisdiction for regulating the space activities of governmental and non-governmental entities; procedures for authorizing and licensing national space activities; liability and indemnification procedures; registration of objects launched into outer space and establishment of national registries; and regulatory frameworks for national space agencies or other national entities mandated to carry out and supervise space activities. - 14.
+The Working Group considered the nine issues presented below, together with their corresponding findings.